 Let me know in the comments what other ways a teacher could use this activity in the classroom.

-The SIMILES worksheet is available at our latest freebies page.
 All free resources are updated fortnightly.
 If this freebie is not available visit HERE to grab the latest free resource on us!

 Never miss a classroom activity we create.
 The SIMILES activity has been added to the Lizard Learning Club PLUS Membership.